level-two/RetroSwift/README.md

 }
 ```

-Furthermore *Request types provide more details on contract with the endpoints, namely on particular data fields and their matching to the HTTP params - query, header, path, body:
+Furthermore *Request types provide more details on contract with the endpoints, namely on particular data fields and their matching to the HTTP params - `Query`, `Header`, `Path`, `Body`:

 ```swift
 struct GetSchedulesRequest {